Skip to main content

 Language Basics

-For example, the script below demonstrates how easy it is to automate a logging into Cloudflare in 30 lines:
+For example, the script below demonstrates how easy it is to automate logging into Cloudflare in 30 lines:

 mutation Cloudflare {